Best Times for Outdoor Pet Photos in Atlanta — Beating the Southern Heat | CM Bryson

 Consider a Water Location for Summer Sessions

-This is honestly one of my favorite options for summer, and not enough people know about it.
+This is one of my favorite summer strategies and not enough people know about it.

-If your dog loves the water, choosing a location near water changes everything.
-It gives us a built-in way to cool off and take real breaks throughout the session - and it opens up a whole different kind of energy in the photos.
+If your dog loves the water, a location near water changes everything.
+It gives us a built-in cooling break throughout the session, keeps your dog comfortable and engaged, and opens up a whole different kind of portrait — one where your dog is genuinely in their element rather than tolerating a hot park.

 One of my absolute favorite summer experiences is taking clients and their dogs out on the Pooch Pontoon at Lake Lanier.
 Candace, our Pooch Pontoon Captain, takes us out to small islands in the lake where it's just us and your dogs - no crowds, no distractions.